solita/solita.github.com/_posts/2020-11-30-developer-survey-2020.md

 ![Frontend languages](/img/developer-survey-2020/frontend_languages.png)

 For frontend languages the clear number one was JavaScript with 68% usage.
 The other languages that have wide usage are Typescript (37%) and ClojureScript (19%).
 ClojureScript is an obvious choice for projects that use Clojure in the backend, so it seems those two go hand in hand quite much.
 CoffeeScript has a handful of users - it seems that the number has been stable compared to 2018 figures (4% overall usage in 2020 compared to 5% in 2018).
-Most likely it's not used for any new projects but it is still in use in some long-time project(s).
-PureScript also had a handful users here, which seems to be new compared to 2018.
+Most likely it's not used for any new projects but it is still in use in some long-time project.
+PureScript also had a handful users here, which is new compared to 2018.

 ## Languages we like
 ![Liked languages](/img/developer-survey-2020/liked_languages.png)